ntoll/arrr/README.rst

 Development
 -----------

-The source code is hosted in GitHub.
-Please feel free to fork the repository.
+The source code is  `hosted in GitHub <https://github.com/ntoll/arrr>`_.
+Please feel free to fork the repository and contribute.
 Assuming you have Git installed you can download the code from the canonical repository with the following command::